CSI-Mauricio-Malatrasi/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git is the technology and github is the remote repository we upload the git into.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Commit is like a "save" you do on your local repository and when you push it upload it to the remote repository.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: You do a pull when someone does a change on the remote repository and update your local repository.
+The upstream pull is when you update your local repository and sent it to the remote repository.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: None

 Type down any class notes below this sentence: